-Finally, when they finish the module and take the quiz, the learning objective will start with a verb in the higher levels of the taxonomy.
-For example, learners might be expected to ‘Choose the most appropriate communication channel’ for a given scenario in a quiz.
+As learners move on to the next modules, the difficulty will increase and the learning objectives will start with verbs in the higher levels of the taxonomy.
+For example, learners might be expected to ‘Apply the most appropriate persuasive technique’ for a given scenario in a quiz.

 If your course includes online discussion forums or webinars, you’ll even be able to set learning objectives in the top levels of Bloom’s taxonomy.
 This is because learners can be asked to debate and formulate arguments in a live learning environment.

 Right.
 With your modules ordered and named, and your learning objectives set up in the course outline template, content creation finally begins.
 As a rule of thumb, the type of content that you create (or curate) should be guided by the learning objectives you’re aiming to achieve.

 For example, if learners simply need to be able to understand a concept, then a video or set of notes will do just fine.
 This is passive learning content, where learners watch and/or listen in order to learn.

 For more complex learning objectives, where verbs like apply or create are used, your content will need to involve the learner more.
 Activities like branching scenarios, interactive infographics, simulations, discussion forums, and group assignments are examples of active learning content.
 These require the learner to engage in the process of discovery.